safeos.sh

 Alert escalation pipeline diagram showing five volume levels from 30% to 100% across a 120-second timeline, trigger sources (motion, audio, AI detection, lost and found, webhooks), severity classifier with per-severity cooldowns, and six notification delivery channels

-The Monitor view surfaces this live — motion percentage, audio levels, pixel deltas, stream state, sensitivity sliders, detection toggles, audio frequency profiles, per-severity cooldown controls, inactivity monitoring, and volume overrides — all in a single admin dashboard.
+The Monitor view surfaces this live — motion percentage, audio levels, pixel deltas, stream state, sensitivity sliders, detection toggles, audio frequency profiles, per-severity cooldown controls, inactivity monitoring, volume overrides — all in a single admin dashboard.

 SafeOS Live Monitor page showing real-time detection metrics (motion, audio, pixel threshold, stream state, mode), five monitoring presets (infant, pet, silent, night, max, ultimate), five detection toggles with AI tags, sensitivity sliders for motion audio and pixel, five audio frequency profiles, quiet hours configuration, and timing and alert controls with per-severity cooldowns

-Backend architecture
+Backend

 src/